Lumbar Discectomy: A Comprehensive Guide

 Exposure:

-- Muscle Retraction: Surgons move back muscles (paraspinals) gently aside using retractors, not cut, to access the spine.
+- Muscle Retraction: Surgeons move back muscles (paraspinals) gently aside using retractors, not cutting, to access the spine.
 In microdiscectomy, a tubular retractor minimizes tissue disruption.

 - Laminotomy: A small portion of the lamina (bony arch of the vertebra) is removed to expose the disc and nerve root.
 This step is less extensive than in a laminectomy.